CaptSAH/IntroAWSScaleLab/README.md

 9. Verify that no buckets related to the stack exist

 # Task 3: Use the AWS CLI to create a stack
+In this task, you will use the AWS CLI instead of the web interface to instigate stack creation.
 1. Open a command prompt (or powershell, linux shell, etc.) on your local machine to use the AWS CLI

 2. Run the command